telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 * [PDF Export Configuration](/api/javascript/ui/grid#configuration-pdf)
 * [Online Demo](http://demos.telerik.com/kendo-ui/grid/pdf-export)

-It's highly recommended that you include the Pako Deflate library on the page to enable compression.
+It is highly recommended that you include the Pako Deflate library in the page to enable compression.

+The example below demonstrates how to enable the PDF export functionality of a Kendo UI Grid.

-###### Example - enable PDF export
+###### Example

 ```html
     <!-- Load Pako Deflate library to enable PDF compression -->